Walter0697/Game-Of-Life/README.md

 # Game-Of-Life

-Different languages for game of life it is just coding practice
+Different languages for game of life it is just for fun

+Version included:
+- Python (with SimpleGraphic.py)
+- Java
+- Javascript (JQuery, HTML but with script tag)